Honkl/MarioAI/README.md

 I did not mavenized projects as I usually do... so far you have to setup them within your IDE manually, but as they need only 2 libraries and projects feature rather standard Java project layout, it is trivial task (projects are directly importable into Eclipse).

+## General AI
+This game is used for General-AI project.
+For these purposes has been implemented interface for general-ai script running in python.

+Visit General-AI project repository here: https://github.com/Honkl/general-ai

 ## Change Log

 Things, which are different from original MarioAI v0.2.0 project: